7 Best Cameras for Capturing 360 Content in 2020

 Ricoh Theta Z1

-The new Ricoh Theta Z1, is making waves in the photography industry due to its highly advanced features.
+Due to its highly advanced features, the new Ricoh Theta Z1 is making waves in the photography industry.

 What the Ricoh Theta Z1 does differently than most cameras, however, is allow plug-ins to add customized features.
 This is great for professionals that want more than just the basic 360 features.